dkfreitag/davidfreitag-com/content/post/my-fourth-post.md

 +++
 author = "David Freitag"
-title = "My Fourth Post"
+title = "My Nth Post"
 date = "2021-01-27"
-description = "This is where I will write my fourth post." tags = [
+description = "This is where I will write my Nth post." tags = [
     "this is a tag"
 ]